msberends/PhD_student_info/README.md

 Both services have dedicated apps available for both iOS and Android.

-Both the UG and UMCG also offer generous cloud storage options and excellent synchronization software (see OneDrive and Unishare below), ensuring your valuable work is always accessible and secure.
+Both the UG and UMCG also offer generous cloud storage options and excellent synchronisation software (see OneDrive and Unishare below), ensuring your valuable work is always accessible and secure.

 ## Next Steps